Frustration builds in Houston as utility struggles to restore power cut by Hurricane Beryl

-HOUSTON (AP) — Houston's biggest utility came under mounting pressure Wednesday over its response to Hurricane Beryl, as nearly 1.4 million area homes and businesses remained without power and residents searched for places to cool off, fuel up and find something to eat.
+HOUSTON (AP) — Houston's biggest utility came under mounting pressure Wednesday over its response to Hurricane Beryl, as nearly 1.4 million area homes and businesses remained without power and frustrated residents searched for places to cool off, fuel up and grab a bite.

-City Council member Abbie Kamin called the extended lack of power a “life safety concern."
+City Council member Abbie Kamin called the extended lack of power since Monday's storm a “life safety concern."

 “We say ‘everything we can do’ to get the lights back on.
 In my opinion, respectfully, they should be on,” Kamin told a CenterPoint Energy executive during a council meeting.

-“To me, I think that’s a monumental number right there,” he said.
+“To me, I think that’s a monumental number right there,” Tutunjian said.

-The company would not ask third-party workers from other companies and municipalities to pre-position and “ride out” the storm, “because that is not safe,” he said.
+The company would not ask third-party workers from other companies and municipalities to pre-position and “ride out” the storm, “because that is not safe,” Tutunjian said.
+Instead, they are asked to be as close as possible to respond after the storm moves through.

-“We ask you to get as close as possible, so you can respond as efficiently as practical,” he said of the instructions given to the workers.

-Tutunjian noted how difficult it is to quickly restore power that was cut off by falling trees and branches.
+One major difficulty with Beryl was restoring power knocked out by fallen trees and branches across the area, Tutunjian said.

 “When we have storms such as this, with the tree completely coming down … taking out our lines and our poles, that’s where all the time comes in to do the restoration work,” he said.

-Council members pressed Tutunjian about why the company, which has been the Houston area for about 100 years, hasn't lain more of its power lines underground.
-He replied that it has been laying all new lines underground in residential areas for decades.
+But council members pressed the executive about why the company, which has been the Houston area for about 100 years, hasn't been more aggressive in trimming trees during calm weather or putting more of its power lines underground.
+The company has been putting new lines underground in residential areas for decades, Tutunjian responded.

-Beryl has been blamed for at least seven U.S. deaths — one in Louisiana and six in Texas — and at least 11 in the Caribbean.
-It weakened as it moved deeper into the U.S. and early Wednesday was a post-tropical cyclone centered over northeastern Indiana.

-A flood watch was in effect for parts of Illinois, Indiana, Michigan, New York, Vermont, New Hampshire and Maine.
-The storm spawned suspected tornadoes in parts of Indiana and Kentucky.
+In 2008, Hurricane Ike made landfall on Galveston Island as a Category 2 storm, bringing flooding and wind damage to the Houston area.
+It left about 2.2 million CenterPoint customers without power, according to the Harris County Flood Control District, which said that 75% of the power was restored within 10 days.

+Houston was hit hard in 2021 when Texas' power grid failed during a deadly winter storm that brought plunging temperatures, snow and ice.
+Millions of Texans lost power and were left to ride out the storm in frigid homes or flee.

-In the Houston area, Beryl compounded and repeated the misery of May, when storms killed eight people and left nearly a million customers without power.
+As recent as May, storms killed eight people and left nearly a million customers without power.

-High temperatures in Houston on Wednesday were expected to climb into the 90s (above 32.2 Celsius), with humidity making it feel even hotter.

-People coped as best they could.
-Kyuta Allen took her family to a Houston community center to cool down and use the internet.

-“During the day, you can have the doors open.
-But at night, you’ve got to board up and lock up — lock yourself like into a sauna,” she said.

-Raquel Desimone, who sought relief in a cooling center, has lived in the Houston area since about 2000 and has been through multiple hurricanes and tropical storms.
-Still, was surprised and frustrated having to scrambled yet again for power and shelter from the heat.
+Raquel Desimone has lived in the Houston area since about 2000 and experienced many storms.
+Still, she was surprised and frustrated having to scramble yet again for power and shelter from the heat.

 “I went through Rita, Ike, Imelda and Harvey,” Desimone said.
 “That the infrastructure can’t handle a basic storm, leaving for a Category 1, (it) is sort of crazy to me that I’m having to do this.”